skrey/yellow-extensions/features/markdown/README.md

 ## Settings

-There's an experimental Markdown parser.
+There's an experimental Markdown parser you can try out.
 [Download file](https://github.com/datenstrom/yellow-extensions/raw/master/features/markdown/markdownx.php) and copy it into your `system/extensions` folder.
 The default parser is defined in file `system/settings/system.ini`.
 A different parser can be defined in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of each page, for example  `Parser: markdown` = Markdown Extra, `Parser: markdownx` = Parsedown Extra.

 ## Installation